tundish/tea_and_sympathy/tas/dlg/00_introduction.rst

 From semi-darkness, the bare floor is suddenly bathed in tobacco and tungsten.

-|PLAYER_NAME|, in her blue cotton pyjamas, pads clumsily into the hallway.
+|PLAYER_NAME|, in her blue cotton pyjamas, stumbles clumsily into the hallway.

 .. property:: DRAMA.state 1
 .. property:: DRAMA.prompt To wait for a moment, simply hit Return.